jf248/scrape-the-plate/README.md

 # scrape-the-plate
-A work in progress...
+A demonstration project I built to learn web development.

-Building a web app for scraping and saving recipes.
+A web app for scraping recipes from cooking sites.
+Users can edit and share their recipes.

-Using a React/Redux/Saga frontend and Django-REST-Framework backend.

-Currently working on building re-usable form components like comboboxes/ dropdowns/autofill using the `material-ui` and `dropdown` libraries.

-Demo of my 'Combobox' is here: https://scrape-the-plate.herokuapp.com
+* Front-end: React, Redux, Redux-Saga
+* Back-end Django exposing a REST API

+Deployed to Heroku:
+https://scrape-the-plate.herokuapp.com